unparallel-innovation/WeatherStation-Documentation/docs/Assemble/14_Start_receiving_measures.md

 ---

 <div style="text-align: justify">Finally, we have everything ready to deploy the weather station on the field.
-The Weather station is prepared to be on a circular tube, as it can be checked in the following photos.
-After deploying it you should be able to see on the desired platform according to your firmware configuration.</div>
+The Weather station is prepared to be on a circular tube, as it can be checked in the following photos below.
+After deploying it, you should be able to see the data on the desired platform according to your firmware configuration.</div>

 <br />